kshvmdn/show-me-a-movie/README.md

-# show-me-a-movie
+# ShowMeAMovie
-Stream a movie with the command line, given the IMDb ID.
+Stream any movie through the command line with the IMDb ID.